You want to know just how biased and disreputable the media are? Consider this past week.

 In 2008, it donated to Obama over McCain, also by a 3-to-1 margin.
 It is also worthy of note that Fox’s parent company gave the lion’s share of its political contributions to Democrats nine of the last 13 election cycles going back to 1990.
 (See: Fox News Parent Company Funneling Money … To Dems; WND.com; 7/23/13)

 This is the duplicitous, two-faced dishonesty of the media that people are turning to for their news and information.
 These are the media that portray themselves as worthy of our respect and trust.

-Mychal S. Massie is the former National Chairman of the conservative black think tank, Project 21-The National Leadership Network of Black Conservatives; and a member of the National Center for Public Policy Research.
+Mychal S. Massie is the former National Chairman of the conservative black think tank, Project 21-The National Leadership Network of Black Conservatives; and a member of its’ parent think tank, the National Center for Public Policy Research.
 You can find more at mychal-massie.com.